Nepalis in Hong Kong: Occupations

-More than 80% of Nepalese are working in elementary occupation.
+More than 80% of Nepalese are employed in elementary occupations.

 Community and housing

-The Nepalese in Hong Kong mainly live in Yau Tsim Mong area (33.2% of Hong Kong's Nepali population, and 2.4% of the district's population being Nepali) and Yuen Long area (33.9%; 0.8%).
+The Nepalese in Hong Kong mainly live in the Yau Tsim Mong area (33.2% of Hong Kong's Nepali population, and 2.4% of the district's population being Nepali) and the Yuen Long area (33.9%; 0.8%).
 As Kowloon Park was a main military camp for the brigade from Nepal, as well as Shek Kong in Yuen Long, they chose to live nearby after they left the camp.
-Some of them live in Wan Chai where they first arrived; in fact their communities spread out to more districts nowadays.
+Some of them live in Wan Chai where they first arrived; in fact, their communities have spread out to more districts nowadays.

 Nepalese mainly live in tenement houses.
 As they would prefer staying together, they would divide a flat into rooms.
-They rarely choose public housing, as they would be dispersed to different districts.
-Another reason is the time of public housing application is too long, even they can succeed, and they would be arranged to remote areas.
+They rarely choose public housing because they would be dispersed across different districts.
+Another reason is that the time for public housing applications is too long, even if they can succeed, and they would be assigned to remote areas.
 Thus, public housing is not their preference for housing.

 Languages

-The Nepalese speak different languages of their own ethnicities, which are divided by different lineages; they learn their own languages before they speak Nepali.
+The Nepalese speak different languages according to their ethnicities, which are divided by different lineages; they learn their own languages before they speak Nepali.
 Apart from their national languages, they speak English and Cantonese less fluently.
-Although the elder generation was born in Hong Kong, their proficiency in Cantonese remains poor.
+Although the older generation was born in Hong Kong, their proficiency in Cantonese remains poor.
 Some would attribute the problem to the prohibition of learning or communicating with locals in the military camp.
 Restriction of learning Cantonese was a measure of the British to stabilize the military force.

 Media

 In Hong Kong, there was few newspapers in the Nepali language.
-Everest Media Limited has published Everest Weekly since May 1, 2000, Sunrise Group published Sunrise Weekly from 2005 and Great Perfect Limited published Ethnic Voice Weekly (bilingual) since 1 May 2011.
+Everest Media Limited has published Everest Weekly since May 1, 2000, Sunrise Group published Sunrise Weekly from 2005, and Great Perfect Limited published Ethnic Voice Weekly (bilingual) since May 1, 2011.
 It carries both Hong Kong and Nepal news.
 It focuses local Nepalese activities.
-But now Sunrise Weekly & Ethnic Voice already stopped to publish where Everest publishing irregularly.
+But now Sunrise Weekly & Ethnic Voice have already stopped publishing, while Everest Publishing is publishing irregularly.